 The kitchen isn’t just a functional room for cooking anymore, it’s a living space.
-It would be a mistake to go for the standard ‘triangle’ approach with a sink, oven and fridge.
-You may need to consider benches and sections that allow you to do a lot more than just cook.
+It would be a mistake to go for the standard ‘triangle’ approach with a sink, oven and washing machine.
+You may need to consider stations and sections that allow you to do a lot more than just cook.
 You’ll also need to do some forward thinking.
 Try asking yourself these questions:

 - Will you be expanding your family?

 - What kind of activities take place in your kitchen?

 - Is entertaining guests at the top of your list?

 - Do you need some countertop space for arts and crafts?

 - How much worktop do you need to store your kitchen accessories?